Results

 Variable Queries

 Information about the optimized variables is gathered consistently in comparison to typical JuMP models.
-With InfiniteModels this is done by querying the optimizer model and using its stored variable mappings to return the correct information.
-Thus, here the queries are extended to work with the specifics of the optimizer model to return the appropriate info.
+With InfiniteModels this is done by querying the transformation backend and using its stored variable mappings to return the correct information.
+Thus, here the queries are extended to work with the specifics of the transformation backend to return the appropriate info.

 Note

-First, we should verify that the optimized model in fact has variable values via has_values.
+First, we should verify that the transformed variable in fact has variable values via has_values.
 In our example, we have:

 julia> has_values(model)